gprMax/gprMax/README.rst

 Your results should like those from the A-scan from a metal cylinder example in introductory/basic 2D models section (http://docs.gprmax.com/en/latest/examples_simple_2D.html#view-the-results).

-When you are finished using gprMax, the conda environment can be deactivated using :code:`source deactivate` (Linux/Mac OS X)  or :code:`deactivate` (Windows).
+When you are finished using gprMax, the conda environment can be deactivated using :code:`source deactivate` (Linux/macOS)  or :code:`deactivate` (Windows).

 Optional command line arguments
 -------------------------------